runtpacket/Struggle-Bus-Labs/Mods/CPAP FAN/README.md

-# Remote Colling using a Resmed CPAP Fan
+# Remote Cooling using a Resmed CPAP Fan

 This will need some tape to seal air leaks. i used 1mm foam and the base needs glued to the pump bottom.